 Feng Shui Your Bedroom

 Can't sleep through the night?
 Try these feng shui principles in your bedroom to promote better rest, relaxation and relationships.
-Plus, see how the Property Brothers gave one couple their feng shui dream home.

 Is your bedroom a peaceful haven you retreat to for rest and romance, and emerge from feeling refreshed and renewed?
 If not, a little feng shui may be just the thing your room needs.

 Feng shui — which literally translates to "wind and water" — is the ancient Chinese art of placement.
 The goal is to enhance the flow of chi (life force or spiritual energy), and to create harmonious environments that support health, beckon wealth and invite happiness.
-At its most basic level, feng shui (pronounced fung shway) is a decorating discipline based on the belief that our surroundings affect us.

-1. Use Welcoming and Calming Colors
+Use Welcoming, Calming Colors

 Its cultural and spiritual symbolism aside, "There's no doubt that color impacts our psychology and our physiology," says David Daniel Kennedy, a feng shui teacher and consultant in Berkeley, Calif., and author of "Feng Shui for Dummies."